LaNataliia/nmt-of-phrasal-verbs/README.md

-# nmt-of-phrasal-verbs
+# Neural Machine Translation of Discontinuous Units: A Case Study of Phrasal Verbs

-Master's Thesis on the topic "Neural Machine Translation of Discontinuous Units: A Case Study of Phrasal Verbs"
+This repository stores the code and the dataset of my master's thesis on the topic "Neural Machine Translation of Discontinuous Units: A Case Study of Phrasal Verbs"